FAQs

 Why is the admission GPA weighed so heavily in the admission review?

 Our program is academically challenging and very intensive and we want to ensure success in our program.
-Work experience, letters of reference, etc. are certainly reviewed to ensure an applicant's proper fit with the program, but a strong history of academic success is very important.
+Work experience, etc. are certainly reviewed to ensure an applicant's proper fit with the program, but a strong history of academic success is very important.

 I applied but my GPA was not competitive.
 What should I do?